-As we move into 2020, there will be plenty of banter about losing weight, exercising more and just generally trying harder.
+As we move into a new year, there will be plenty of banter about losing weight, exercising more and just generally trying harder.
 However, I believe the healthiest goal is to adopt balance in our lives.
 To that end, I encourage you to cultivate and celebrate your authentic self in the New Year.

 Here are steps you can take to get started:

 - Stop and take a moment to reflect on your life.
 Are there situations where you feel you are not being true to yourself?
 You will probably find they are depleting your energy, perhaps even bleeding over into other areas of your life.
 Be mindful of how those situations make you feel, then envision how you might make changes to bring your life into better alignment.

 Be honest with yourself and others.
 By that I mean, be honest about how you are doing.
 Are you enjoying life?
 Are you feeling stressed or depressed?
 Does your work and home environment satisfy you?
 Are you handling your emotions in a balanced, healthy way?
 If not, I encourage you to ask for help from friends, loved ones, supportive colleagues or an expert to create a life where you can thrive.

 I experienced burnout several years ago and confided in my supervisor.
 Together we took practical steps to address the danger.
 I saw a therapist.
 We hired someone full time to help with the workload.
 Instead of viewing this as a sign of weakness, my law firm viewed it as an opportunity for professional development.

 Take care of yourself and strive for balance.
 Self-care can go hand in hand with connecting to your authentic self.
 That said, it can be difficult to prioritize self-care when your life is a constant juggling act.
 However, I feel strongly that we must become advocates for our own health and well-being.